 The Communication Sciences and Disorders department invites you to join us in continuing the long tradition of the Weekend Workshop for Effective Communication.

-In an effort to support the process of creating lasting change, the format of this year’s workshop includes 6 follow-up sessions.
-The focus of these sessions is to support you in generalizing the progress achieved throughout the intensive treatment on April 6-8th.
+Follow-up sessions In an effort to support the process of creating lasting change, the format of this year’s workshop includes 6 follow-up sessions.
+The focus of these sessions is to support you in generalizing the progress achieved throughout the intensive treatment on March 27th – 29th.

-These follow-up sessions occur on the outlined dates and times in the spring/summer of 2018.
-Please refer to the brochure for specifics.
+These follow-up sessions are included in the price of client registration and will be held on Monday evenings throughout the summer, as outlined in our brochure (coming soon).
 Sessions can be attended in person at The College of Saint Rose or via teletherapy.
-This is a flexible format using a video-conferencing system with your student clinician.
+This is a flexible format using a video-conferencing system with your clinicians.